Raghad-qassim/Code-201-Reading-Notes/class-01.md

 # Chapter (18)

 **Every website should be designed for the target audience which can be :**
 1-individuals
 2-Companies
--

-To help determine why people are coming to your website, there are two basic categories of questions you can ask:
+-To help determine why people are coming to your website, there are two basic categories of questions you can ask:

  1: The first attempts to discover the underlying motivations for why visitors come to the site.